Shorter (~150 words)

-In July of 2015, he self-released his debut album as a leader, “Lifted from the No of All Nothing”, featuring all original music by Malis.
+In July of 2015, Malis self-released his debut album as a leader, “Lifted from the No of All Nothing,” featuring all original music.
 The Detroit Free Press called it “an uncommonly mature and distinctive debut… The music is loose and spontaneous, alert to dynamics and textural variety while balancing formal detail and discipline with freedom.”
 It was described by Hot House Jazz Guide (NYC) as “cover[ing] a broad range of free expression.
 [Malis] bridges the gap between original composed, complex material and the spontaneity of improvisation.”
-His trio has toured in the United States and Canada in support of the album.
+In September 2016, his trio performed at the Detroit International Jazz Festival.

 As a pianist, he has shared the stage with a diverse array of musicians, including notables such as Marcus Belgrave, Tyshawn Sorey, William Hooker, Jaribu Shahid, Ken Filiano, JD Allen, John Lindberg, Dave Douglas, A. Spencer Barefield, Andrew Bishop, and Marion Hayden.
 He has performed at the Yokohama Jazz Promenade (Yokohama, Japan), the Kennedy Center, Birdland (NYC), and The Stone (NYC), among other venues.

 In 2012, Malis wrote the score for the Fratellanza Theater Complany production “The Mute Quire,” which was named “Best International Production” of the Galway (Ireland) Fringe Festival.
 His second collaboration with Fratellanza, “String Up the Moon,” premiered in Detroit to critical acclaim in September of 2013.
 In April 2019, Malis and Fratellanza’s Paul Manganello will be in residence at the Cleveland Public Theater, developing and premiering a new two-person piece.